linx-software/linx-oauth2-token-service/README.md

 The Linx Solution contains a REST web service which acts as an interface between the **resource owner** (user), **Linx Server** and a 3rd-Party service provider's **authentication server**.

+Access tokens are encrypted/decrypted using the runtime values of a user's API key.

 For more technical details, take a look at the [wiki](https://github.com/linx-software/oauth2-token-generator/wiki).